Cognitive Behavioural Psychotherapist

 Emily is a Cognitive Behavioural Psychotherapist.
 She has worked within NHS services for many years with both adults and children who experience a broad range of psychological difficulties.

 Emily holds a Postgraduate Diploma in Cognitive Behavioural Therapy from the University of Oxford.
-Alongside her private practice, Emily works as a Cognitive Behavioural Psychotherapist in Bristol for the charity ‘Off the Record’, and also supervises other therapists.
+Alongside her private practice, Emily works as a Cognitive Behavioural Psychotherapist for digital therapy providers Healios and IESO, and also supervises other therapists.

-Emily holds an enhanced DBS check and has Provisional Accreditation with the British Association for Behavioural and Cognitive Psychotherapies (BAPCP).
-This means she has met the stringent entry criteria and minimum training standards in cognitive behavioural therapy and is currently in the year following this recognition, after which Full Accreditation can be sought.
+Emily holds an enhanced DBS check and has Full Accreditation with the British Association for Behavioural and Cognitive Psychotherapies (BAPCP).

 Areas of specialist interest